IBM/qradar-sample-apps/CarbonComponents/tutorial/tutorial.md

 3.  `@carbon/colors` - The predefined colour schemes used by Carbon;
 4.  `@carbon/icons-react` - A set of Carbon icons that can be imported and used as React components;

-Install all of these by running the following command in the `react-app` directory:
+Install all of these by running the following command in the `react-ui` directory:

 ```bash
 yarn add carbon-components-react @carbon/ibm-security @carbon/colors @carbon/icons-react